Office of Learner Affairs

 I began working in post-secondary education in 2014 at Sheridan College and the University of Waterloo, before joining the University of Toronto in 2019.
 I have experience working with undergraduate, graduate, and post-graduate learners in the Arts, Sciences, and Medicine as an Academic Advisor and Coordinator.
 Promoting overall wellness is extremely important to me because it plays an integral part in the ability of learners to successfully navigate through their personal, academic, and professional while lives, while setting goals, and achieving success.

 Prior to joining OLA, my career focused on providing administrative support to senior teams in hospitals and other healthcare environments such as UHN, the OMA, and most recently the Heart Centre, Critical Care Services, at Sickkids.
 I am excited about this opportunity to assist learners navigate and access the services provided by our OLA Team.

 Student Support Administrator (UTM campus)

+I have a Business Administration, Marketing Management diploma from Sheridan College.
 I’ve worked within the post-secondary environment since 2005 and within the University of Toronto community since 2010.
 In my previous job at Sheridan College, I engaged with learners on a behavioural level while managing the campus bar.
 This experience motivated me to pursue working with learners to support their academic growth and development in a post-secondary setting.
 As an administrative professional, my role here is to assist and guide learners through the process of accessing resources.
 I also plan events and generally try to make your time at the University of Toronto as enjoyable as possible!
 Most people have come to know me as the fun-loving sports enthusiast, with the large collection of OppoSuits (eccentric suits/blazers).

 Learner Life Specialist (LLS)